+'''

-Note: New in QuTiP 4.1
+Note: New in OuTiP 4.1

+'''

 Sometimes it is necessary to model a system where the time-dependent parameters are non-analytic functions, or are derived from experimental data (i.e. a collection of data points).
-In these situations, one can use interpolating functions as an approximate functional form for input into a time-dependent solver.
-QuTiP includes it own custom cubic spline interpolation class qutip.interpolate.Cubic\Spline to provide this functionality.
-To see how this works, lets first generate some noisy data:
+In these situations, one can use interpolating

-To turn these data points into a function we call the QuTiP $qutip.interpolate.Cubic_Spline$ class using the first and last domain time points, t[0] and t[-1], respectively, as well as the entire array of data points:
+To turn these data points into a function we call the QuTiP $qutip.interpolate.Cubic\Spline$ class using the first and last domain time points, t[0] and t[-1], respectively, as well as the entire array of data points: